kimbjerge/insectDCT/README.md

 6. Run the Python code to generate the CSV files for detection and tracking.
 (Sample images used - are found in: ./images)

-   - $ python pipeDetectAndClassifyInsectsTaxon.py
+   - $ python pipeDetectAndClassifyInsectsTaxon.py  <br />
-     # Performs detection and classification with ResNet50 on CUDA:0
+     Performs detection and classification with ResNet50 on CUDA:0

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu  <br />
-     # Performs detection and classification with ResNet50 on CPU
+	 Performs detection and classification with ResNet50 on CPU

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType ConvNextBase
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType ConvNextBase  <br />
-     # Performs detection and classification using ConvNextBase model (best performing model)
+     Performs detection and classification using ConvNextBase model (best performing model)

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V4
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V4  <br />
-     # Performs detection and classification using dataset V4 instead of V3
+     Performs detection and classification using dataset V4 instead of V3

-   - $ python pipeTrackInsectsTaxon.py
+   - $ python pipeTrackInsectsTaxon.py  <br />
-     # Performs tracking based on the CSV output files (./detections/*-CL.csv)
+     Performs tracking based on the CSV output files (./detections/*-CL.csv)

    See code for additional parameters for the above python script.

 7. Run the Python code to generate images of insect crops based on taxa classification and tracking described in 6.

    - $ python createCrops.py --CSVfiles "./detections/" --imagesPath "./images/" --cropsPath "./crops/"  <br />
-       # Creates cropped images of detected and classified insects sorted to directories based on *-CL.csv files
+     Creates cropped images of detected and classified insects sorted to directories based on *-CL.csv files

    - $ python createTrackCrops.py --validConfTH 50  --tracks "./tracks" --images "./images" --resultsDir "./trackCrops" <br />
-       # Creates plots of tracks with cropped images of classified insects sorted to directories based on *-TRS.csv files
+     Creates plots of tracks with cropped images of classified insects sorted to directories based on *-TRS.csv files

 To use a simple flat classifier with few classes of taxons see description in: